Missile Command: Film connection and adaptation

 The gameplay of Missile Command, specifically, the contrails left by incoming ICBMs, and the visuals of cities being destroyed by nuclear warheads on a video display screen, strongly resembles the opening nuclear war scenes from the 1977 film, Damnation Alley.

-In February 2010, Atari was talking with several studios to turn Missile Command into a movie.
+In February 2010, Atari was talking with several studios to turn Missile Command into a film.
 20th Century Fox acquired the rights to bring Missile Command to film the following year.
-In May 2016, Emmett/Furla/Oasis Films closed a deal to partner with Atari to produce and finance both Centipede and Missile Command.
+In May 2016, Emmett/Furla Oasis Films closed a deal to partner with Atari to produce and finance films based on Centipede and Missile Command.

-World records

-Two types of world records are monitored for the arcade version of Missile Command: Marathon and Tournament settings.
-Both settings allow the player to start with six cities.
-Marathon settings award bonus cities, while in tournament mode bonus cities are not awarded at any point in the game.